Lapin0t/grothendieck-cern/english.md

 little more depth during a general discussion.

-Before I finish my introductory speech I'd just like to say that I've brought back a few copies of a magazine we publish called "Survivre et Vivre" \[TN: surviving and living\].
+Before I finish my introductory speech I'd just like to say that I've brought back a few copies of a magazine we publish called *Survivre et Vivre*
+\[surviving and living\].
 This is the group I mentioned at the beginning, which changed its name a few months ago.
-Instead of "Survivre", after a rather significant and characteristic change of perspective it has become "Survivre et Vivre".
+Instead of "surviving", after a rather significant and characteristic change of perspective it has become "surviving and living".
 In the beginning we started out with the fear of a possible end of the world where the essential imperative for us was the imperative of survival.
 Since then, through a parallel process for many of us and others outside the group we've come to a different conclusion.
 At first we were overwhelmed by the multiplicity of extremely tangled problems in such a way that it seemed